-- Communication from the authorities: Responses from the President of the Turkish IPU Group and the Government of Turkey to the Joint Meeting of the Executive Committee and Committee on the Human Rights of Parliamentarians about the mission report (October 2019); - Communication from the complainant (October 2019); - Communication to the authorities: Letter to the Speaker of the Turkish Parliament (September 2019); - Communication to the complainant (October 2019).
+- Communications from the authorities: Responses from the President of the Turkish IPU Group and the Government of Turkey to the Joint Meeting of the Executive Committee and Committee on the Human Rights of Parliamentarians about the mission report (October 2019) - Communication from the complainant: October 2019 - Communication to the authorities: Letter to the Speaker of the Turkish Parliament (September 2019) - Communication to the complainant: October 2019

-members of parliament are groundless and violate their rights to freedom of expression, assembly and association.
 The complainant claims that the evidence adduced to support the charges against the members of parliament relates to public statements, rallies and other peaceful political activities carried out in furtherance of their parliamentary duties and political party programme.
 Such activities include mediating between the PKK and the Turkish Government as part of the peace process between 2013 and 2015, publicly advocating political autonomy, and criticizing the policies of President Erdoğan in relation to the current conflict in south-eastern Turkey and at the border with Syria (including denouncing the alleged crimes committed by the Turkish security forces in that context).
 The complainant alleges that such statements, rallies and activities did not constitute any offence, and that they fall under the clear scope and protection of the fundamental rights of members of parliament.